lucianmarin/hotnews/README.md

-# News
+# Hotnews

-News is a high-performance news aggregator built with **FastAPI** for serving web requests.
+Hotnews is a high-performance news aggregator built with **FastAPI** for serving web requests.
 It aggregates news from a curated list of RSS feeds, scores them based on title uniqueness (lower score means more unique/hotter articles), and presents them in a clean interface.

 ## Tech Stack